 We gratefully acknowledge the good cooperation with the owners of the Bioconsult Schuchardt & Scholle GbR consulting company, Bremen, Dr. Bastian Schuchardt and Jörg Scholle.
 The company collected individuals, performed biomass estimations, and provided help with discussions on our account.
 We also thank our colleagues Dr. Andrea Warbeck (University of Hamburg) and Martina K. Sauer (Federal Institute of Hydrology) and two anonymous reviewers for their constructive reviews of the manuscript.

 - AIHA (1989) Odor thresholds for chemicals with established occupational health standards.
-American Industrial Hygiene Association, Fairfax, VA
+American Industrial Hygiene Association, Fairfax, VAGoogle Scholar

 - Black AR, Dodson SI (2003) Ethanol: a better preservation technique for Daphnia.
 Limnol Oceanogr Methods 1:45–50Google Scholar